JesseZhuang/SystemDesign/DDIA/ch01.Reliable.Scalable.Maintainable.Applications/notes.md

 Consider a parent who stores pictures of videos of all children in your photo application [15].
 Would they know how to restore from DB corruption?

-You may choose to sacrifice reliability to reduce develoment cost, e.g., when developing a prototype product for an unproven market.
+You may choose to sacrifice reliability to reduce development cost, e.g., when developing a prototype product for an unproven market.
 Or operational cost, e.g., for a service with a narrow profit margin.
 But should be conscious when cutting corners.

 ## 1.3 Scalability